 1. When is the best time of the year to visit Nepal?

 The country’s orography causes its weather to vary wildly from month to month.
 We can come across hot seasons, with temperatures above 40ºC, or cold ones, during which the rain doesn’t let up for a single day.
 Therefore, if you’re not planning on climbing mount Everest and simply want to make the most of your stay to discover as many things as possible about this country, the best you can do is book your flight tickets to Nepal for the months of October and November.
 During this period following the monsoon rains, the weather is pleasant, the sky is radiant and temperatures hover, depending on the area, between 5 and 25ºC.
+Make sure you have the relevant visas and documentation for a trip to Nepal before you travel.

 Another good time for this journey is between February and April, before the heat of May.
 You will have pleasant weather and almost no rain, with similar temperatures to those of the aforementioned period, between 5-10 degrees and 25-30.
 However, avoid travelling there from June to September because of the intense rains and from December to January, the coldest months in Nepal, with temperatures reaching 0ºC by night and bordering on 20ºC by day.